 You are strongly encouraged to pursue the availability of free or lower-cost financial aid with the College’s financial aid office.
 Free or lower-cost Title IV federal, state, or school student financial aid may be available in place of, or in addition to, a private education loan.
 To apply for Title IV federal grants, loans and work-study, submit a Free Application for Federal Student Aid (FAFSA) available at

 - A private education loan may reduce eligibility for free or lower-cost federal, state, or school student financial aid.

-- You are required to complete the _ and provide it to your lender if you choose to apply for a private loan.
+- You are required to complete the Private Loan Form and provide it to your lender if you choose to apply for a private loan.

 - The financial information required to complete this form can be obtained from the school’s financial aid office.
 If the lender has provided this information, you should contact your school’s financial aid office to verify this information and to discuss your financing options.

 Go to Private Loan Form (PDF)